-South of Bridgeport is Mono Lake Tufa State Natural Reserve, a protected area centered on Mono Lake, an “inland sea” that is one of the oldest lakes in North America.
-The water in this approximately 65-square-mile body of water is more than twice as salty as the ocean and highly alkaline.
-The shallow, shimmering lake is a haven not only for exuberant colonies of brine shrimp but for up to 2 million birds that converge annually to feed and nest.
+Mono Lake Tufa State Natural Reserve, some 24 miles south of Bridgeport off US 395 in Lee Vining, is a protected area centered on Mono Lake, an “inland sea.”
+One of the oldest lakes in North America, the shallow water in this nearly 65-square-mile lake is more than twice as salty as the ocean and highly alkaline.
+It is a haven for colonies of brine shrimp and up to 2 million birds.

-“Tufa towers” lend a surreal atmosphere to this beautiful setting.
-Composed of calcium carbonate and shaped over time by the interaction of the alkaline lake water and surrounding freshwater springs, the rocks look like twisty spires rising from the flat land.
-The reserve is particularly beautiful in the winter, when snow on the rock formations sparkles in the sunlight.
+“Tufa towers” are composed of calcium carbonate and shaped over time by the interaction of the alkaline lake water and surrounding freshwater springs.
+The best view of the twisty spires is at the South Tufa Area.